 The holders of preferred stock shall be entitled to the same voting rights as the holders of the common stock and to notice of any stockholder's meeting in accordance with the Company's bylaws and the holders of the preferred stock and common stock shall vote together as a single class on all matters.
 Each holder of preferred stock shall be entitled to the number of votes equal to the number of shares of common stock into which the preferred stock converts into.
-With respect to voting for the board of directors, the holders of preferred series A voting as one class are entitled to elect one board member, and the holders of common stock and founders preferred stock voting together as a separate class are entitled to elect three board members.
+With respect to voting for the board of directors, the holders of preferred series A voting as one class are entitled to elect one board member, the holders of preferred series B voting as one class are entitled to elect one board member, and the holders of common stock and founders preferred stock voting together as a separate class are entitled to elect three board members.